 After an intense therapeutic wilderness setting in Montana, close-knit and away from mainstream society, going back to normal can be difficult, and sometimes a transitional space is required to consolidate new skills and our new self.
 Journey Home fits this type of demand and is one of the leading transitional living programs from Montana.

-Although not located in Montana, Journey Home helps young women from all over the country, and can continue the process started at a wilderness therapy center.
+Although not located in Montana, Journey Home helps teens from all over the country, and can continue the process started at a wilderness therapy center.

 They are intended to be foundations for a better and more successful future.

 What makes Journey Home one of the best transitional living programs is that we understand that there is a conflict between these young women’s needs, like time to fully assimilate the new skills and lessons, and the pressing demands of society that is always pushing to go on and never stop.
 That’s why our main mission is to provide a transitional space that allows for peace and time to grow as well as giving residents the opportunity to develop socially useful skills.

 Teen Mental Health: Teen Mental health is a resource where you can find basic information about adolescent and mental health, all materials on the site meet scientific criteria to make sure it is rigorous and reliable.
 The site is teen friendly and makes it easy and fun to navigate for younger people.

 Helping Youth Transition from Out-of-Home Care to Adulthood: A practical guide for social workers about intervention with transition to adulthood from out-of-home care.
 In such delicate circumstances, it’s important for teenagers’ mental health and wellness to be center-stage.

 Journey Home helps Montana families from cities and towns like: Bigfork Whitefish Bonner Condon Bozeman Huson Orchard Homes Frenchtown Huntley Shepherd